ludovig/initializor/README.md

 Show zsh path extended with selected projects sources

-### init-share
-Create a share between users with directory hierarchy from traverse-tree.
-Create group if needed.

-*See initializor.share.cfg.sample for an example of a share config*
-* [local]
-  * root_location: share emplacement
-  * owner: First owner of the share directories
-  * group_id: group id of the share (only need if group doesn't exist)
-  * group_name: group owner of the share

 ### init-src
 Retrieve various projects from the internet
 * [src] url of the projet